SeventeenSierra/seventeen-sierra/content/pages/index.md

         title: Writings
         subtitle: ''
         text: >
-          Follow SeventeenSierra as we explore the world of cyber risk management from a perspective of human centeredness.
+          Follow Seventeen Sierra, LLC  as we explore the world of cyber risk management from a perspective of human centeredness.
 Providing reviews of long accepted practices and opinions on emerging topics.
         actions: